• Home

 The first Moravians in Alberta came in the late 1800’s when German speaking Russian emigrants fleeing religious persecution were encouraged to come to Canada.
 Here religious freedom was guaranteed and Christian communities could be formed on land made available by the government.
 In May and June 1894, the first Moravian immigrants arrived in the Edmonton area and established the communities of Bruderheim, Bruderfeld (Millwoods) and Heimtal.
 In 1902, Central Moravian Church in Calgary was founded.

-Currently, there are five Moravian congregations in the Edmonton area, Edmonton Church, Good News, Heimtal, Millwoods and Rio Terrace , as well as a fellowship in Bruderheim and an alternative congregation developing at the Common Ground Café in Sherwood Park.
+Currently, there are three Moravian congregations in the Edmonton area, Edmonton Church, Millwoods and Rio Terrace.
 Calgary has two congregations, Good Shepherd (formally Central Moravian) and Christ Church.

 Powered by GoDaddy Website Builder